Review of Sidewalk Accident Injury Claims and Liability in California

 Normally, if your injuries make you take some time off from work, take a significant time to heal, require a lot of treatment, or the injuries make you alter your lifestyle, then you could be entitled to a substantial sum.

-Clearly, a sidewalk accident causing less serious injuries will be worth less compensation on average.
+A sidewalk accident causing less serious injuries will be worth less compensation on average.

 Liability for Sidewalk Injuries in California